qupath/qupath-docs/docs/deep/instanseg.md

 :::

 :::{note}
-Please note that you'll need internet access to start the extension and download the models and PyTorch if required.
+Please note that you'll need internet access to download models and PyTorch, if required.
 :::

 ## Using InstanSeg

 ### 1. Choose directory to store models

+InstanSeg uses deep learning models (neural networks) to detect objects in images.
+To do this, it needs to download models from the internet (or it can use locally-stored models, more on that later).
-Click on the folder icon to choose a directory to which either contains models you already have or just where you would like to save future download ones.
+Click on the folder icon to choose a directory either containing models you already have, or just where you would like to save future downloaded ones.

 ### 2. Select a model

-Select the dropdown box to see the models available.
-Options with a cloud icon will need to be downloaded as they are not local to your machine.
-To do this select the model and click the download button to fetch them.
-If you have local models in your directory you can also select these from the dropdown box.
-Be sure to select the relevant model for the type of image you are working with (unless you are being experimental!).
-The model being used here is for brightfield images and is being used on a haematoxylin and dab stain but could be used on other stains.
+Select the dropdown box to see the available models.
+Options with a cloud icon will need to be downloaded, as they are not local to your machine.
+To do this, select the model and click the download button to fetch them.
+If you have local models in your directory, you can also select these from the dropdown box.

+You should select a suitable model for the type of image you are working with.
+For example, for brightfield images we would usually use the brightfield_nuclei model that was trained on images with haematoxylin and DAB stain, but this model can also be used on images captured using other stains.

 :::{note}
 Please note that internet in needed to download the models.